DomeldManangan/AWD-Seatwork-1-5-MD-25/readme.md

 ## Overview

 <!-- TODO: To be changed -->
-This project is a bus reservation system designed to manage the daily operations of a fleet of 3 buses.
-The system allows users to check seat availability and reserve up to 5 seats at a time, ensuring an efficient and user-friendly booking experience.
-Built with HTML, CSS, and JavaScript, the system provides an interactive interface where HTML structures the content, CSS styles the layout for a clean, responsive design, and JavaScript adds interactivity, such as checking seat availability and managing reservations.
-The system effectively handles the scheduling of buses and checks if 5 seats are available for reservation at any given time, making it easy for passengers to plan their trips in advance.
-The overall goal of this project is to streamline the reservation process and improve the efficiency of bus travel by offering a simple, reliable platform for users to reserve their seats.
+This project is a bus reservation system designed to manage the daily operations of 3 buses, allowing passengers to check seat availability and reserve up to 5 seats per bus.
+The purpose of the project is to provide a user-friendly platform that simplifies the reservation process, making it easier for passengers to plan their trips and secure seats in advance.
+The system includes key components such as bus management, seat availability checks, a reservation system, and an intuitive user interface.
+The technology used includes HTML, CSS, and JavaScript.
+HTML structures the layout of the system, creating the framework for the user interface.
+CSS is used to style the page, ensuring the design is responsive and visually appealing.
+JavaScript handles the dynamic functionality of the system, allowing for real-time seat availability checks and reservations, ensuring a smooth and interactive experience for the users.

-Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used

 ### Key Components
 <!-- TODO: List of Key Components -->